Quintoneee/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DgFkG1n.jpeg" height="40%" width="40%" alt="Nonstop Ping"/>
 </p>
 <p>
-  Here we are intiiating a nonstop ping, observing the ping continously as it goes down the page.
-To make this happen we enter ping 10.0.0.0 -t in the powershell.
+  Here we are initiating a nonstop ping, observing the ping continuously as it goes down the page.
+To make this happen, we enter ping 10.0.0.0 -t in the PowerShell.
 </p>
 <br />